 Comments are summarized in appendix R of the FEIS, along with the responses to those comments.
 The Tonto National Forest received public comments on the DEIS on virtually every issue raised during scoping.
-Of the 5,209 individual comments coded, 51 percent were considered non-substantive, generally expressing opposition or support for the project but containing no specific actionable comments.
+Of the 5,209 individual comments coded, 51 percent generally expressed opposition or support for the project but contained no specific written comments.
 From the remaining comments, several issues stood out as receiving the most comments, and in general, the most complex and detailed comments.